+1a.
+Second Year

-- 1. Second Year - a.
-At the end of the appointee's second year, the department shall determine whether or not it regards the appointee as a candidate for reappointment according to department procedures and shall inform the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31st of that year. - b.
-By June 15th of the appointee's second year, the Dean of the Faculty/Vice President for Academic Affairs shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year. - c.
-Reviews - If the appointee believes that the decision against reappointment was made in violation of academic freedom and rights or was procedurally inadequate, the CAFR, upon petition by the appointee, will review the allegations and report to the Dean of the Faculty/Vice President for Academic Affairs. - ii.
-If the appointee believes that the decision against reappointment was based on inadequate consideration of the standards for continued service, the Associate Dean of the Faculty for Personnel, Development, and Diversity may review the evaluation. - In either (i) or (ii), the result of a finding in favor of the appointee will be to return to the department for reconsideration.
+- ai.
+At the end of the appointee's second year, the department shall determine whether or not it regard Formatted: Right: -0.5" the appointee as a candidate for reappointment according to department procedures and shall infort Formatted: Indent: Left: 0.75", Right: -0.5" the Associate Dean of the Faculty for Personnel, Development, and Diversity of its decision on or before May 31 of that year. - bii.
+By June 15 of the appointee's second year, the Dean of the Faculty/Vice President for Academic Affairs shall remind appointees not regarded as candidates for reappointment that their service terminates at the end of their third academic year.

+eiii.
+Reviews